 “It seemed that although people chose different picture cards, their stories circled around the same themes.
 With a picture of a ship in the horizon one participant told the group that he was beginning to understand more clearly where the organisation was going and why.
 Another participant illustrated how she felt people in the group were making connections and beginning to see themselves like the cogwheels meshing together on her picture card.”

-I have used Dialoogle with IT directors, HR people and financial people and many others, and I have never met anybody who did not like the picture cards.
+I have used Dialoogle as a facilitation tool with IT directors, HR people and financial people and many others, and I have never met anybody who did not like the picture cards.

 “The cards bring good energy into a group.
 They enable people to tell a story and connect to each other.
 The storytelling process itself made this particular group of people excited about the changes they were going through, which was exactly my ambition for this meeting.
 We ended up on the same page, and everybody felt good and positive about it,” Jodi explains.